Churn management

 You can also divide your churn rate by the two major types:

 • Voluntary churn, also called active churn, happens when a customer makes a conscious decision to stop paying for your product or service.
-They call, email or complete your cancellation flow.
+They call, email or go through your cancellation funnel.
 This kind of churn often reflects fundamental issues in your product, such as buggy software or poor support.

 • Involuntary churn, also known as passive churn, happens when a subscription renewal fails due to credit card expiration, lack of funds or other payment issues.
 The customer didn’t choose to cancel and may be unaware of the failure.